 Once complete commit and push the changes:

-git add . git commit -m "New Tests" git push origin sandbox/mytests
+git add . git commit -m "new spec" git push origin dev/newtests

 Now go to your Testspace project.
 You should see a new space called:

-- The previous results are automatically carried to the new branch.
+Once you create your first session the previous results will be automatically carried to the new branch.